|Nutrition Facts (per serving)|

 |Total Carbohydrate 9g||3%|

 |Dietary Fiber 1g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Amlou – sometimes spelled amalou – is a delicious Moroccan dip made from toasted almonds, argan oil, and honey.
 Argan oil is native to Morocco and might be found in specialty food shops or online.
 Be sure to buy argan oil for culinary and not cosmetic use.

-- Be sure to continue processing until the almonds grind to a glistening, the smooth mass that can almost be poured.
-This can take several minutes.
-(When using the food processor, I literally pick up the machine and shake it while it's running in order to keep the almonds from sticking to the sides of the bowl as the paste forms.
-The almonds must maintain contact with the blades to yield the desirable smooth, shiny paste.)
+When using the food processor, you may need to pick up the machine and shake it while it's running in order to keep the almonds from sticking to the sides of the bowl as the paste forms.
+The almonds must maintain contact with the blades to yield the desirable smooth, shiny paste.

-- Next, gradually blend the argan oil into the almond paste, a spoonful at a time or in a very slow trickle.
-You can do this by hand stirring vigorously, or with the food processor on the lowest speed, which is my preference.
+Next, gradually blend the argan oil into the almond paste, a spoonful at a time or in a very slow trickle.
+You can do this by hand stirring vigorously, or preferably with the food processor on the lowest speed.
 Use only as much argan oil as you need to to make the amlou as thick or thin as you like.
-(Note that the suggested amount of oil in the recipe yields amlou with a traditionally thin consistency.
-Adjust the amount of oil to your own preference.)

 Amlou will keep for two months in cool, dark cupboard.
 Store amlou tightly covered in a jar and shake or stir before serving.